turtleDev/itWorks/README.md

 Remember those dark days, when your internet didn't work? when you would
 plug in your external hard drive and watch movies, maybe check your
 downloads folder for \*insert some weird package here\*, browsing
-/usr/share/doc to read something thats interesting, all the while
+/usr/share/doc to read something that's interesting, all the while
 regularly pinging a site to know if you're internet is up or not?

 Well 'itWorks' automates that last part.